tschaub/suite/README.txt

 Description of svn contents:

+buildscripts
-buildscripts - Contains paver + NSIS scripts required to download all artifacts medford - Styles for medford data/demo opengeosphinxtheme - Sphinx theme that is branded to look like OpenGeo README.txt - This.
+   - Contains paver + NSIS scripts required to download all artifacts

+installerdocs
+   - Documentation source for installation full Suite installation.
+     Requires Sphinx.

+integrationdocs
+   - Documentation source for full Suite.
+Requires Sphinx.

+medford
+   - Styles for Medford data/demo

+opengeosphinxtheme
+   - Sphinx theme that is branded to look like OpenGeo.

+README.txt
+   - This document.

 Instructions: